Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Explaining Clinical Facts Using Feedback Control Representation

-In the feedback control framework depicted in Figure \ref{Block_Diagram} the mathematical model that governs the dynamics of any body part (e.g. hand) in the absence of any neural control is what is referred to as a plant in control-system notation.
-The feedback path represents all sensory feedbacks, and the controller represents the neurosystem's logic that continuously compares the actual velocity (from sensory feedback) with the desired velocity to determine muscle actions.
-As discussed earlier, the sensorimotor loop delay is lumped in to one €œtransport delay in the closed-loop feedback system.
-Finally, the physiological limit of the transmission of neural control actions \cite{12} is represented as a saturation function that imposes a constraint on control input to the plant.

-Based on the above feedback control framework, we employ three examples that are explained in detail in the Appendix A, a numerical example and two table-top motion control experiment examples.
-While all three examples follow the same feedback control architecture and all three have saturation and delay, the two crucial features to explain the possible mechanism of parkinsonian tremor, they otherwise have very different plants and controllers.
-The pendulum simulation example is a second-order stable system with a proportional-derivative-integral controller, the servo motor control experimental example is a first-order, linear, stable system with a proportional-derivative controller and the inverted-pendulum experimental example is a fourth-order, non-linear, unstable system with LQR controller.
-Thus, together they serve to qualitatively explain the clinical facts by highlighting how the feedback control perspective can explain the facts regardless of variations between patients.
-Through this logic, it is also obvious that a more realistic and fully featured mathematical model of the neural control and of the mechanics of human body are not needed to explain these clinical facts.
-We describe results for the servo position control experiment in more detail and keep discussion relating to the rotary inverted pendulum experiment brief whenever they show similar results.
+With the framework described in Sec. \ref{representation}, we explore how some well-known clinical facts about Parkinsonian tremor can be explained using feedback control arguments.
+Three examples that are explained in detail in Appendix B are chosen for this analysis; a numerical example and two table-top motion control experimental examples.
+The intention here is to choose three simple yet very different examples within the framework described in Sec. \ref{representation}, to demonstrate the generality of the insights and observations that follow.
+The insights and trends from these examples are subsequently leveraged to conceptualize strategies for diagnosis and progress tracking.
+However, it is to be noted that more realistic models of human motor control \cite{33,47} along with patients studies would be needed subsequently to further develop and fine-tune these diagnosis and progress tracking strategies. \\ The numerical example is that of simple pendulum in MATLAB Simulink and is modeled as a second-order stable linear system with a proportional-integral-derivative controller.
+The first experimental example is a servo motor position control bench-top experiment, which is a first-order, linear, stable system, with a proportional-derivative controller.
+The second experimental example is a rotary inverted pendulum, which is a fourth-order, non-linear, unstable system, with an LQR controller.
+Although all three examples are different, they follow the same feedback control framework and all three have saturation and delay, the two crucial features to explain the possible mechanism of Parkinsonian tremor.
+Thus, together they serve to qualitatively explain the clinical facts by highlighting how the feedback control perspective can explain the facts regardless of variations between individuals.
+We describe results for the Pendulum numerical example and the Servo motor experimental example in more detail and show some representative results for the {Rotary inverted pendulum experimental example.